MAKING A DIFFERENCE

 • We do not use the crooking sign to call someone, as it is regarded as impolite and disrespectful.

 • Showing affection in public is considered quite offensive – definitely no kissing!
-Away from the major urban centers it is extremely rare to see couples holding hands, though it is quite common to see friends of the same sex holding hands.
+Away from the major urban centers it is extremely rare to see couples holding hands, though it is quite common to see friends of the same gender holding hands.

 • It is polite to remove your shoes before entering a house.